 Shouldn't we also explain typical use?
-Not really,
+For our purposes, not really,

-Not really, but let's try:
+For our purposes, not really, but let's try:

 - (i) only "at most" mentions a non-excluded possibility; - (ii) this creates a 'slight preference' for use in precise contexts.